 The majority of our grills for camping burn liquid propane, which is popular because it’s easily started, controlled, and extinguished — all of which make camp cooking much simpler and safer.
 Most backpackers fuel gas camp grills with 1-lb propane tanks because of their portability, though Tetris-savvy RV and car campers can connect these models to 20-lb cylinders (sometimes with the use of an adapter kit) depending on their packing skills.
 Also consider that 20-lb propane tanks can be refilled or swapped out at most hardware or grocery stores, whereas 1-lb tanks usually aren’t refillable.
-Some models in this fuel type are flat top grills, which are growing more and more popular thanks to their cooking versatility.
+But if maximum versatility’s your game, we’ll call out the Magma Crossover Series; it’s practically a gas kitchen over a firebox!

 Charcoal Camping Grills

 Aside from the more immersive cooking experience — marshmallows over the coals, anyone? — these camp grills tend to be lighter than their counterparts because they lack internal components like burners and flame tamers.
 The addition of smoky flavors from hardwood chunks or chips is another big point in favor of charcoal.
 A fairly large downside, however, is the heightened challenge of fire maintenance and cleanup.
 Unlike the other fuel types, you can’t simply turn a knob to ignite, control, and put out your fire, not to mention that ashes need to be properly disposed of to ensure they don’t attract wildlife.
 Charcoal bags are also heavier than 1-lb propane tanks, which can offset the difference in grill weight.